 “See to it that no one falls short of the grace of God and that no bitter root grows up to cause trouble and defile many.”

 Something that atheists experience from time to time is accusations that they are only atheists because they are bitter against God, or the church, or an individual Christian.
 A prime example of this is the character of Professor Radisson in the movie God’s Not Dead, a movie I mentioned in my previous post.
 Professor Radisson is an arrogant shit who scoffs at God and anyone who believes in him, and treats his philosophy classes as atheist indoctrination sessions.
-During a conversation with the film’s Christian protagonist Josh, it turns out that Rasisson doesn’t really disbelieve in God; he’s really just extremely angry at God for allowing his mother to die when he was a boy:
+During a conversation with the film’s Christian protagonist Josh, it turns out that Rasisson doesn’t really disbelieve in God; in actuality, he is just extremely angry at the God he secretly believes in for allowing his mother to die when he was a boy:

 I’d really recommend watching this movie if you have a couple of hours to kill, partly because it’s a great insight into how the world looks through evangelical Christian eyes, but also for its sheer comedy value.
-If you haven’t got the time to watch it in full, here’s a hilarious, very NSFW five-minute summary that’s actually pretty damn accurate.
+If you haven’t got the time to watch it in full, here’s a hilarious, very NSFW five-minute summary that reproduces the movie’s ideas pretty damn accurately.

-In God’s Not Dead, Professor Radisson’s arguments are easily refuted by Josh, stripping bare the bitterness against God that is the true underpinning of Radisson’s atheism and forcing Radisson to confront his own past and find peace with the fact of God’s existence.
+In God’s Not Dead, Professor Radisson’s arguments are easily refuted by Josh, stripping bare the bitterness against God that is the true underpinning of Radisson’s atheism.
+God is argued against by atheists, the film asserts, for no other reason than bitterness.
 Meanwhile, in another fictional account, Satan is described by the author of Revelation as being “filled with fury because he knows his time is short” – yes, even the devil is opposed to God because he full of bitterness.

 In real life, however, it can be frustrating when you give actual reasons for your atheism that you’ve thought about quite a lot and get nothing but “Why are you so bitter?” in response, as though bitterness invalidates everything else.
 Perhaps an effective way to deal with this would be to respond: “OK.
 Let’s say for the sake of argument that I am bitter.
 I mean let’s just say that I am incredibly, incredibly bitter.
-Does that somehow refute the points I’m making?”.
+In fact let’s say I’m the world’s bitterest person.
+Does that somehow refute the points I’m making?”

 Sometimes, people are right to be angry.
-They are right to have an ongoing sense of injustice or resentment.
-It may not be pleasant or productive, but this world isn’t always a fair or pleasant place and people are often justified in feeling the unpleasant emotions they feel.
+They are right to have an ongoing sense of injustice or resentment, as in the case of my mother’s colleague, who was subjected to so much pain by a man who was held in high esteem, rather than punished, for so many years.
+It may not be pleasant or productive, to be bitter, but this world isn’t always a fair or pleasant place and people are often justified in feeling the unpleasant emotions they feel.
 The trouble comes when those who want to defend their worldview at any cost, dismiss pain at genuine injustice as mere unchecked, irrational bitterness.
 And abusers are empowered when bitterness is seen as more damaging than the very worst sin.
 I’m glad my mum didn’t dismiss her colleague as merely a bitter liar.
 There are many who could learn from her.